MonikaFeigler/KBC_DataFlowTemplates/shopify-to-snowflake/v0/src/README.md

 A basic RFM analysis is performed during this transformation.

-### DD: Data Destination [OUT-ECOMM-GSHEET]  OR [OUT-ECOMM-SNOWFLAKE] OR [OUT-ECOMM-BIGQUERY]
+### DD: Data Destination [OUT-ECOMM-SNOWFLAKE]

-The data destination loads data into a Google sheet or a Snowflake database or a BigQuery database.
+The data destination loads data into a Snowflake database.

-### FLOW: Flow [ECOMM-SHOPIFY]
+### FLOW: Flow [SHOPIFY-TO-SNOWFLAKE]

-The Flow gets the data from Shopify Data Source, transforms the data, runs the RFM analysis and optionally writes the data into selected data destinations.
+The Flow gets the data from Shopify Data Source, transforms the data, runs the RFM analysis and optionally writes the data into Snowflake data destination.

 ## Business Data Model